Conflict burns your resources: Sustainable Leadership is the art of transforming it.

 Since it is based on mechanisms and qualities that are fundamentally natural to all human beings, CASE® is:

-The Method comes as a simple and intuitive framework to guide the process of transformation of a difficulty into an opportunity, especially in the complex multi-stakeholder contexts of today’s business world.
-It’s based on robust knowledge about human nature and research on conflict spanning about half a century and pivots on excellent, though simple to comprehend, communication skills.
-Once implemented, the CASE® approach guides people safely along a 4 Phase, 9 Steps journey made more effective by 9 Pillars, or recommended attitudes.
-The outcome of a CASE® process is the transformation of a conflict, a potentially highly damaging situation, in a creative opportunity, where win-win solutions can deliver better performance, results, satisfaction of all involved parties.
-Here you are a quick overview of how the Method works throughout the Phases:
+The Method comes as a simple and intuitive process to transform a risk into an opportunity, especially in the complex multi-stakeholder contexts of today’s business world.
+It’s based on robust knowledge about human nature, neurobiology and research on conflict management spanning about half a century.
+It pivots on excellent, though simple to comprehend, communication skills.
+Once implemented, the CASE® approach guides the parties safely along a 4 Phase, 9 Steps journey made more effective by 9 Pillars, or recommended attitudes.
+The outcome of a CASE® process is the transformation of the risk, a potentially highly damaging situation, in a creative opportunity, where win-win solutions can deliver better performance, results and the satisfaction of all involved parties.
+Hereafter a quick overview of how the Method works throughout the Phases:

 The first step of the process is the safe acquisition of facts, which are the foundation of any sound business decision.
 It’s not always easy to have them clear.
 Thus The CASE© helps to get rid of all superstructure, like hearsay, interpretations or emotional reactions that preclude clarity.
 Follow me throughout a real case example: a typical Production/Sales conflict in a manufacturing company.
 Facts are: “In the last quarter the salespeople brought in 45% more personalized orders, with 25% of them entailing the shortening of delivery term up to 50%.
 “This has caused delay in delivery of our machines in 75% of cases”.
 It is a fact “The chief engineer, said he had enough and want’s to leave”, while it is NOT a fact “They (i.e. the sales department) want to push the CE out of the company”, or “Those in Sales are a bunch of incompetent people” or “In Production they want us to miss the targets and get screwed”